pinobatch/numism/docs/gb_emu_testing.md

 [TASVideos GB Accuracy Tests] lists a set of Game Boy emulator test ROMs by Blargg that measure CPU-visible behaviors.
-The tests show the following results in NO$GMB final, VisualBoyAdvance 1.7.2, Goomba Color 2019-05-04, KiGB v2.05, BGB 1.5.8, VisualBoyAdvance-M 2.1.4, Gambatte r696, BizHawk 2.5.2 Gambatte, and mGBA 0.9-6554-a2cd8f6cc:
+The tests show the following results in NO$GMB final, VisualBoyAdvance 1.7.2, Goomba Color 2019-05-04, KiGB v2.05, BGB 1.5.8, rew.
+12STX, VisualBoyAdvance-M 2.1.4, Gambatte r696, BizHawk 2.5.2 Gambatte, and mGBA 0.9-6554-a2cd8f6cc:

 - CPU Instrs
-  VBA 6 of 11; NO$GMB and KiGB 9 of 11; VBA-M, BGB, mGBA, and Goomba pass
+  VBA 6 of 11; rew.
+7 of 11; NO$GMB and KiGB 9 of 11; VBA-M, BGB, mGBA, and Goomba pass
 - DMG Sound
-  KiGB _crashes;_ NO$GMB and VBA 0 of 12; Goomba 1 of 12; VBA-M 7 of 12; mGBA 10 of 12; BGB passes
+  KiGB _crashes;_ rew. hangs with 0 of 11; NO$GMB and VBA 0 of 12; Goomba 1 of 12; VBA-M 7 of 12; mGBA 10 of 12; BGB passes
 - Halt Bug
-  VBA enters a reset loop; KiGB and Goomba fail; others pass
+  VBA and rew. enter a reset loop; KiGB and Goomba fail; others pass
 - Instr Timing
-  NO$GMB and KiGB hang; Goomba fails #255; VBA-M, BGB, and mGBA pass
+  NO$GMB and KiGB hang; rew. and Goomba fail #255; VBA-M, BGB, and mGBA pass
 - Mem Timing 2
-  KiGB _crashes;_ VBA, NO$GMB, and Goomba 0 of 3; VBA-M 2 of 3; BGB and mGBA pass
+  KiGB _crashes;_ VBA, NO$GMB, rew., and Goomba 0 of 3; VBA-M 2 of 3; BGB and mGBA pass
 - OAM Bug
   VBA, NO$GMB, KiGB, and Goomba fail LCD Sync, rendering others unmeasurable;
-  VBA-M, BGB, and mGBA 3 of 8
+  rew., VBA-M, BGB, and mGBA 3 of 8

 SameBoy v0.13.6 passes everything.
 Results of Gambatte Classic and BizHawk Gambatte are identical to BGB.

 VBA is a train wreck.
-The Hill zone test of 144p Test Suite freezes, and _Libbet and the Magic Floor_ doesn't even boot.
+The Hill zone test of 144p Test Suite freezes, and _Libbet and the Magic Floor_ didn't even boot until a workaround was added.

 These emulators have not yet been tested:

-- VisualBoyAdvance individual CPU Instrs
 - Mesen-S (pending fix of settings not saving in Mono version)
 - GameYob and Lameboy in DeSmuME or MelonDS
 - helloGB
-- REW
 - TGB Dual
 - Virtual GameBoy by Marat